Up Your Game

 The match I selected was Ben Johns vs. Tyson McGuffin in the gold medal match of the Rocky Mountain Open.
 Not only does this match have two of the game's elite players, but as a singles match, I thought it would be very interesting to see how these players strategize against each other, especially since there is no weaker partner to target.

 Singles are clearly played very differently than doubles, especially from the tactical standpoint.
-Because of this, I decided to analyze the data surrounding each players’ 3rd shot selection.
-The findings were intriguing.
+Because of this, I decided to analyze the data surrounding each players' 3rd shot selection.
+This pickleball singles strategy deep-dive revealed some truly intriguing patterns.

 The Third Shot in Pickleball